OanhT04/Bill-Of-Materials-DBMS-Object-Relation-Mapping-Python-and-PostgreSQL/README.md

 python data.py   # optional: delete bom_simple.db and run this command to restart + populate database with sample data python main.py

+Takeaways from Object Relation Mapping Design and it's Significance for managing data and automating DML in a Business context

+-Developers can focus on business logic rather than writing and optimizing SQL queries, due to features like automatic CRUD operations and schema generation.
+- User interface: Guides users through safe workflows with menu options to ensure users can only perform valid actions in the correct order.
+Python application rejects invalid data before attempting to commit to database; reducing errors and confusion (updating employee record, inserting a part, viewing data, etc).
+-  Instead of cryptic SQL error messages, users receive understandable business rule violation error messages when operation is rejected.
+Relationships like “an assembly must reference valid components” or “a vendor cannot be deleted if it is still in use” are enforced by the application.
+- Changes to the database schema or business logic can often be managed and rewritten within the ORM layer, reducing the risk of breaking the application; and it is flexible across multiple RDBMS

+• Improves trust in data: When data integrity is enforced automatically, stakeholders can rely on the system for planning, inventory management, and analysis.

+• Allows focus on decisions, not mechanics: Users spend time managing components and assemblies rather than worrying about how data is stored or related.

 Future Modifications:
+- adding to transaction management